 Five is an online database builder specifically designed to make creating a membership database much faster.

-Creating a membership database with Five won’t be entirely effortless (but we have a free template available), but it will be significantly easier than spending 60+ hours learning various coding frameworks and languages.
+Creating a membership database with Five won’t be entirely effortless (but we have a membership database template available that can save you dozenso of hours of work), but it will be significantly easier than spending 60+ hours learning various coding frameworks and languages.

 With Five, you can